AdobeDocs/experience-manager-cloud-service.en/help/forms/embed-adaptive-form-core-components-aem-sites.md

 ### Embed new Adaptive Form {#embed-new-af}

 1. Open the AEM Sites page in edit mode.
-1. From the Component browser panel, drag-drop the [!UICONTROL Adaptive Forms - Embed] component on the page.
+1. From the Component browser panel, drag-drop the [!UICONTROL Adaptive Forms - Embed(v2)] component on the page.
 1. Click the **Plus** icon and you are redirected to the form creation wizard.

       ![Adaptive Forms - Embed Component](/help/forms/assets/aemformcontainer.png)